inaciose/ntbd_firmware/README.md

 # ntbd_firmware
-Arduino sketch for the ntbd robotic arm control
+Arduino sketches for the robotic arm control with ROS